LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 .. note::
    The bytes type is often used in conjunction with the string type to convert binary data between different character encodings (UTF-8, ISO-8859-1).
-See the :ref:`strings` chapter for more information about the string type.
+See the :ref:`strings <strings>` chapter for more information about the string type.

 Creating Bytes Objects